PrincetonUniversity/hpc_beginning_workshop/07_slurm/README.md

 ## Array Jobs

 Array jobs are a different way to parallelize your computations.
-These use a set of variables that Slurm will set for you in the job.
+They are used when you need to run the same job a large number of times with only slight differences between the jobs.
+For instance, let's say you need to run 100 jobs, each with a different seed value for the random number generator, and average all the results together.
+You could submit 100 jobs manually or you could submit one array job.
+Below is an example Slurm script for the case where 4 runs are needed:

 ```bash
 #!/bin/bash